Gluten-Free (Yeast-Free) Thin Crust Pizza

 gluten-free, yeast-free thin crust crispy pizza with toppings

-The crust is thin and firm enough to hold plenty of toppings.
-You will love it!
-The gluten-free yeast-free thin crust pizza dough is so easy, all you do is mix the ingredients, chill the dough for a few minutes and roll it out.
+The crust is thin, firm, and sturdy enough to hold all your favorite toppings.
+You’ll love it!
+This gluten-free, yeast-free thin crust pizza dough is incredibly easy to make—simply mix the ingredients, chill the dough for a few minutes, and roll it out.

-The pizza dough is ready for the toppings.
-I know it sounds too good to be true, but I promise you it is a fail-proof gluten-free pizza dough recipe.
+Once the dough is ready, it’s time to add your toppings.
+It may sound too good to be true, but I promise this is a fail-proof gluten-free pizza dough recipe!

 gluten-free yeast-free pizza dough with a rolling pin

-The best part → the ingredients to make this yeast-free, gluten free pizza dough are in almost everyone’s gluten-free pantry.
+The best part?
+The ingredients for this yeast-free, gluten-free pizza dough are staples in almost every gluten-free pantry.

 5 Key Ingredients

-You will need a gluten free measure for measure flour blend, baking powder, baking soda, milk, butter, salt, and a pinch of sweetener.
+You will need a gluten free all-purpose flour blend, baking powder, baking soda, milk, butter, salt, and a pinch of sweetener.
 I used maple syrup, but feel free to use whatever you have.

 I love that you don’t have to part-bake the crust.
 Once you roll out the dough, you can add the toppings and bake.